microbit-foundation/dev-docs/latest-revision/latest-revision-main.md

 More information about this is available on our [hex format](../software/hex-format/#universal-hex-files) page

 The Foundation has written a javascript library to generate these files - you do not need to re-implement any file generation.
-This is currently in a private GitHub repository but access can be granted by request.

 ### Bluetooth BLE